AmElmo/sign_language_detector/Readme.md

 ## 6. 🚲 Lifecycle setup

 We use Weights & Biases to keep track of our training metrics.
-We dump the Tensorflow files after training using the WandB API and display the Tensorboard dashboards.
+We dump the Tensorflow files after training using the WandB API and the Tensorboard dashboards can be found there.

 <br/>